Jinlinc/CEE-NJU/_members/jinlin-chen.md

 2025-04 - present，Nanjing University, Tenure-track Assistant Professor
 <br>
-2023-01 - 2024-12, University of Oxford,D epartment of Biology, Postdoc, with Prof. Owen Lewis
+2023-01 - 2024-12, University of Oxford, Department of Biology, Postdoc, with Prof. Owen Lewis
 <br>
 2018-10 - 2022-12, University of Oxford, Zoology, PhD, with Prof. Owen Lewis
 <br>
 2013-09 - 2018-07, Peking University, Biological Sciences, Bachelor, with Prof. Yao Meng

 I love backcountry hiking and many kinds of sports.
-Volleyball and Table Tennis are what I have been doing the longest and most frequent.
+Volleyball and Table Tennis are what I have been doing the longest.
 I am also keen on learning new sports, such as climbing, surfing and surf skates 🤙!